Russell-Waterhouse/blog/content/post/fill-gaps.md

 ## Conclusion

-Once you feel, as a junior engineer, that you're no longer drowning while drinking from the firehose, go back and fill in the gaps in your knowledge.
+Once you feel, as a junior engineer, that you're no longer drowning while drinking from the fire hose, go back and fill in the gaps in your knowledge.
 Go back and learn those basics that you missed while fixing bugs and building features.
 Learn the algorithms, learn the language features, learn the standard libraries, and learn your frameworks.